A Neural-Mean Vecchia Gaussian Process for Unified Argo Modeling: Numerical Comparison

 \subsection{The Regional scenarios}

-For the two regional training–testing experiments, we selected profile subsets within 4,250 km of $(30^\circ \text{S}, 150^\circ \text{W})$ and $(30^\circ \text{N}, 30^\circ \text{W})$, respectively, resulting in approximately 30,000 profiles per region, about 10,000 of which were collected in February.
-Figures~\ref{fig:KSM5_nRes_sub}–\ref{fig:KSM2_nRes_sub} display the number of training profiles within each $20^\circ\times20^\circ$ moving window centered on a $1^\circ\times1^\circ$ grid across the study domains.
-While the global experiment in Section~\ref{Sec_Experiments_glob} used a lower profile density than those in \citet{KuuselaStein18} and \citet{yargersh22}, the regional experiments matched their data densities.
-Consequently, these regional analyses more closely mirror the data configurations of \citet{KuuselaStein18} and \citet{yargersh22}, making the performance of MWGP and KFD more representative of their original implementations.
-Notably, reducing the spatial domain for MWGP and KFD training had little effect on their performances, as both methods rely on local model estimation or prediction based on smaller spatial partitions.
-For the one-stop GP, the estimated smoothness parameters differed from those in the global experiment.
-In the region centered at $(30^\circ\text{S}, 150^\circ\text{W})$, the smoothness for GP-5D was approximately $0.2$, increasing slightly at the 1{,}500 dbar pressure level.
-For GP-7D, the smoothness was around $0.4$ at 10 and 1{,}500 dbar, and about $0.2$ at 300 dbar.
-In contrast, in the region centered at $(30^\circ\text{N}, 30^\circ\text{W})$, the estimated smoothness values were more stable—about $0.5$ for GP-7D and $0.4$ for GP-5D across all three pressure levels.
+For the two regional training–testing experiments, we selected float subsets within 4,250 km of $(30^\circ \text{S}, 150^\circ \text{W})$ and $(30^\circ \text{N}, 30^\circ \text{W})$, respectively, resulting in approximately 30,000 profiles per region, about 10,000 of which were collected in February.
+The visualization of profile density over regions I and II is also provided in Figures~\ref{fig:KSM5_nRes}–\ref{fig:KSM2_nRes}.
+Shrinking the spatial domain for MWGP and KFD had little effect on their performances, as both rely on local model estimation and prediction based on smaller moving windows.
+The estimated covariance parameters for the one-stop GP are consistent with those observed in the global scenario.
+In particular, the scale parameter is significantly smaller at the depth level of 1500 dbar than at the other two depth levels and the correlation remains relatively weak across latitude.